 Abstract: This paper aims to broaden theoretical and practical knowledge about the specifics of emarketing strategies in the B2B market.
-As an e-commerce marketplace is generally less relevant to the paper.
+As an e-commerce marketplace is generally less relevant to the B2B market, this study should give important implications.
+The method of the case study is applied in this paper.
 The focus of the case study is the construction company Strabag, which is specific for its activities in the business market, to a smaller part in Bosnian and Herzegovinian market, and to a large extent on the international level.
 It is precisely because of these international and domestic activities with business clients that it will be interesting to observe this company in the context of e-marketing strategies, in which the secondary data will be analyzed, quantitative research with managers, will be conducted and benchmarking with the leading companies from the domestic construction industry will be done.